-The first apostolic church in Jerusalem in A. D. 32, therfirst year of its existence as ruch, found it necessary to ordain deacors.
-The twelve pastors did not find it convenient to attend to all that was required of them, and so neglected some of the widows who probably reeded both spiritual and financial estistance.
+The first apostolic church in Jerusalem in A. D. 32, the first year of its existence as such, found it necessary to ordain deacons.
+The twelve pastors did not find it convenient to attend to all that was required of them, and so neglected some of the widows who probably needed both spiritual and financial assistance.
 To meet this need, and in order that the pastors might give themselves continually in prayer and to the ministry of the Word, seven men of honest repute, full of the Holy Ghost and of wisdom, were selected from their number and ordained deacons or helpers.
-It is the duty of the bishops or elders to rule in the house of God, to feed the flock of God, as the Greek work translated "bishop" or "elder" means overseer.
+It is the duty of the bishops or elders to rule in the house of God, to feed the flock of God, as the Greek work translated "bishop" or "elder" means overseer. .
 It is the duty to act as general overseer and superintendent of the church, and direct its agencies for the upbuilding of the church and the cause of Christ.
 The word translated, deacon means helper or assistant overseer.
 The deacon is the deputy or assistant of the pastor or elder.
 Like an elder, he must be a man of upright Christian character, whose habits and passions must be circumscribed within due bounds, and especially should he rule well in his own household.
-The New Testament gives him authority to read and expound the Scriptures and
+The New Testament gives him authority to read and expound the Scriptures and to baptize.

 As to Baptist usages.
-When our deacons are ordained we usually give them in charge of certain duties, the following generally being enumerated: They are to obtain and prepare (at the church's expense) the emblems of the Lord's Supper, and the necessary service for its administration.
+When our deacons are ordained we usually give them in charge of certain dutics, the following generally being enumerated: They are to obtain and nrepare (at the church's expense) the emblems of the Lord's Supper, and the necessary service for its administration.
 They are to assist the elders in distributing this sacrament among the people.
 They are charged to look after the pastor of their church, making due inquiry into his financial needs; and thus to make efforts to have his wants supplied.
-They are charged to look after the poor of the church, and if there be any cases demanding charity, to bring them to the attention of the
+They are charged to look after the poor of the church, and if there he any cases demanding charity, to bring them to the attention of the church.

 They are especially charged to visit those of the church whom they know to be distressed either in mind of body, and to give them words of encouragement, comfort or consolation, endeavoring to bring relief to their oppressed or suffering circumstances.
 They are charged as pastorial assistants in the oversight of the church, to take due note of those members who absent themselves from the regular service and of those who do not commune with the church, to ascertain the cause of same, and exercise proper diligence, when possible to remove said cause.
-They are of course charged to visit members who are guilty of conduct unbecoming a Christian as implied above, but this duty is not confined to the deacons.
+They are of course charged to visit members who are guilty of conduct unbecoming a Christian as implied above. but this duty is not confined to the deacons.

 It is the duty of every member of the church, male and female, to take a Gospel interest in every other member as much as possible, to assist them in working out their salvation creditably to themselves, honorably to the church, and devotedly to God.
+Georgia Union United Free-Will Baptist Association 19 i.
+The kind and the extent of the different gifts which God hestows upon the different Christians are according to His wise eternal purpose and designed to promote the holiness and heppiness of His Fingdom.